daveschudel/Fedora-KDE/README.md

 sh <(curl -sSf https://downloads.nordcdn.com/apps/linux/install.sh)
 ```

-I ran into some strange problems using their NordLynx protocol so I switched to OpenVPN.
-That fixed everything.

-There's a nice NordVPN Plasma Widget in Discover that puts a icon in the tray for controlling it.
+There's a nice NordVPN Plasma Widget that puts a icon in the tray for controlling it.
+I use the one by korapp.
 <br><br>

 <a name="selinux"></a>